Run Docker containers on a Slurm compute node on HyperPod

 To run a test Slurm job with Docker

 After you have completed setting up Slurm with Docker, you can bring any pre-built Docker images and run using Slurm on SageMaker HyperPod.
 The following is a sample use case that walks you through how to run a training job using Docker and Slurm on SageMaker HyperPod.
-It shows an example job of model-parallel training of the Llama 2 model with the SageMaker model parallelism (SMP) library.
+It shows an example job of model-parallel training of the Llama 2 model with the SageMaker AI model parallelism (SMP) library.

 -

-If you want to use one of the pre-built ECR images distributed by SageMaker or DLC, make sure that you give your HyperPod cluster the permissions to pull ECR images through the IAM role for SageMaker HyperPod.
+If you want to use one of the pre-built ECR images distributed by SageMaker AI or DLC, make sure that you give your HyperPod cluster the permissions to pull ECR images through the IAM role for SageMaker HyperPod.
 If you use your own or an open source Docker image, you can skip this step.
 Add the following permissions to the IAM role for SageMaker HyperPod.
 In this tutorial, we use the SMP Docker image pre-packaged with the SMP library .

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Action": [ "ecr:BatchCheckLayerAvailability", "ecr:BatchGetImage", "ecr-public:*", "ecr:GetDownloadUrlForLayer", "ecr:GetAuthorizationToken", "sts:*" ], "Resource": "*" } ] }